yxddyxzh2016/TEMF3DT/README.md

 # TEMF3DT

-Please reference the following paper if the software is used in your research:
+Please cite the following paper if the software is used in your research:

 A Fast 3-D finite element modeling algorithm for land transient electromagnetic method with OneAPI acceleration